threefoldfoundation/www_threefold_io/content/page/token/partenerships/sec2/index.md

 ---
 id: secure
 img: ./secure.png
-title: Always Stay Secure
+title: Always stay secure
 ---

-Internet money may be new but it's secured by proven cryptography.
-This protects your wallet, your TFT, and your transactions.
+Digital currencies  are secured by blockchain technology.
+It protects your wallet, your TFT and your transactions.